Ulcerative colitis: Severity of disease

-In addition to the extent of involvement, UC is also characterized by severity of disease.
+In addition to the extent of involvement, UC is also characterized by the severity of the disease.
 Severity of disease is defined by symptoms, objective markers of inflammation (endoscopic findings, blood tests), disease course, and the impact of the disease on day-to-day life.
 Most patients are categorized through endoscopy and fecal calprotectin levels.
-Indicators of low risk for future complications in mild and moderate UC include the following parameters: exhibiting less than 6 stools daily and lack of fever/weight loss.
-Other indicators include lack of extraintestinal symptoms, none to little elevation in CRP, ESR, and calprotectin, and later age of diagnosis (over 40 years).
+Indicators of low risk for future complications in mild and moderate UC include the following parameters: exhibiting less than 6 stools daily and a lack of fever/weight loss.
+Other indicators include lack of extraintestinal symptoms, low levels of the inflammatory markers C-reactive protein (CRP), and erythrocyte sedimentation rate (ESR), and fecal calprotectin, and later age of diagnosis (over 40 years).
 Mild disease correlates with fewer than four stools daily; in addition, mild urgency and rectal bleeding may occur intermittently.
-Mild disease lacks systemic signs of toxicity (eg. fever, chills, weight changes) and exhibits normal levels of serum inflammatory markers (erythrocyte sedimentation rate and C-reactive protein).
+Mild disease lacks systemic signs of toxicity (e.g., fever, chills, weight changes) and exhibits normal levels of the serum inflammatory markers ESR and CRP.

-Moderate to severe disease correlates with more than six stools daily, frequent bloody stools and urgency.
-Moderate abdominal pain, low-grade fever, 38 to 39 C, and anemia may develop (75% of normal).
-Toxicity is present, as demonstrated by fever, tachycardia, anemia or an elevated ESR or CRP.
+Moderate to severe disease is characterized by more than six stools daily, frequent bloody stools, and urgency.
+Moderate abdominal pain, low-grade fever, 38 to 39 C, and anemia may develop.
+ESR and CRP are usually elevated.

-Fulminant disease correlates with more than 10 bowel movements daily, continuous bleeding, toxicity, abdominal tenderness and distension, blood transfusion requirement, and colonic dilation (expansion).
+The Mayo Score, which combines clinical symptoms (stool frequency and amount of rectal bleeding) with endoscopic findings and a physician's assessment of disease severity, is often used clinically to classify UC as mild, moderate, or severe.

+Acute-Severe Ulcerative Colitis (ASUC) is a severe form that presents acutely and with severe symptoms.
+This fulminant type is associated with severe symptoms (usually diarrhea, rectal bleeding and abdominal pain) and is usually associated with systemic symptoms including fever.
+It is associated with a high mortality rate as compared to milder forms of UC, with a 3-month and 12 month mortality rate of 0.84% and 1% respectively.
 People with fulminant UC may have inflammation extending beyond just the mucosal layer, causing impaired colonic motility and leading to toxic megacolon.
-Toxic megacolon is defined by diameter of colon (>6 cm) or cecum (>9 cm) and represents a medical emergency, one often treated surgically.
-If the serous membrane is involved, a colonic perforation may ensue, which has a 50% mortality rate in patients afflicted with UC.
+Toxic megacolon represents a medical emergency, one often treated surgically.
+If the serous membrane is involved, a colonic perforation may ensue, which has a 50% mortality rate in people with UC.
+Other complications include hemorrhage, venous thromboembolism, and secondary infections of the colon including C. difficile or cytomegalovirus colitis.

 Ulcerative colitis may improve and enter remission.
-Remission of disease is characterized by formed stools, the absence of bloody diarrhea, resolution of urgency, and normal levels of serum inflammatory markers.